-Hot on the heels of announcing a record dividend to shareholders, Safaricom CEO Bob Collymore spoke to Tom Collins about what lies behind the company’s success.
+Hot on the heels of announcing a record dividend to shareholders, Safaricom CEO Bob Collymore spoke to Tom Collins in May about what lies behind the company’s success.

 Located next to one of Nairobi’s busiest roads in a downtown neighbourhood of Kenya’s capital is one of the country’s most iconic and important business headquarters: Safaricom House.

 Jutting out from the pavement are two square tower blocks, fashioned from steel and shiny reflective glass, and connected by an elevated tunnel walkway.

 For over two decades the company housed within these eight walls has played a major role in the Kenyan economy, rolling out vital telecoms services as well as pioneering world-class financial technology like M-Pesa – a mobile money service that has put Kenyan and African innovation on the map.

 In a spacious office on the top floor, Safaricom chief executive Bob Collymore – rumoured to be stepping down soon after taking time out in 2017 to fight cancer – is upbeat, having just served shareholders with a significant payout during the announcement of last year’s financial results.

 With a total dividend of KSh74.92bn ($740m), Safaricom’s largest investors – Vodafone Group and the Kenyan government – look to be well compensated for their stakes.